jacobm3/vault-install/README.md

 ## Login and Apply Enterprise License

+Vault Enterprise will seal itself after 30 minutes without a license.
+You must restart the Vault process if this happens before you have an opportunity to enter it again.

     $ vault login
     Token (will be hidden): <provide root token>
     Success!
 You are now authenticated.
 The token information displayed below